 - Racing Quattro wheelset is entirely hand-assembled by a specialized Fulcrum technician, double checked via electronic instrumentation.

 - Internal cable routing is clean, aero, and compatible with mechanical and electronic shifting.
 Mechanical cable stopper can be removed for conversion to electronic shifting.

 - This model is not equipped with pedals.

 - Bikes are covered by MEC's Rocksolid Guarantee and Bike Service Agreement.
 You can bring your bike to any MEC Bike Shop for free adjustments and minor maintenance for a year after purchase.

 - Ridley was born in Flanders, Belgium, a region infamous for harsh cycling conditions.
-Against this backdrop Ridley engineers, tests, and refines their frame construction, race technology, tube profiles, and their own branded component line, 4ZA."
+Against this backdrop Ridley engineers, tests, and refines its frame construction, race technology, tube profiles, and its own branded component line, 4ZA."